-Success!
+What a wonderful day whale watching.
 We found playful porpoises, and a harbour seal as well as so many sea gulls, guillemots, fulmars, eiders and cormorants and the mountains around us were snow-capped and stunning.
 But we didn‘t find whales or dolphins so everyone got free return tickets for three years.

 We saw several different species of seabirds wheeling and darting across the ocean, this is always a good sign as we often use the seabirds, especially gannets and terns, to find whales and dolphins or any other cetaceans in the beautiful waters here.
 They look from much higher up than us so can see a long way if there is a fish in an area, people have been using this technique of bird watching to find cetaceans for unknown generations throughout history.

-Not long after departing some lovely harbour porpoises found us, a species similar to small dolphins and in the same family as whales.
+Not long after departing some lovely harbor porpoises found us, a species similar to small dolphins and in the same family as whales.
 As we sat with the engines off they played near us for a little while, riding the swell and diving under one side of the yacht to appear at the other.

-Finding porpoises is always a good sign as it means there is food in the area, and the whales and dolphins are often hunting the same fish, or other fish in the food chain there.
-Because of that we hung around in the area for a little while hoping we’d find any signs a whale might be in the area, for instance like the footprints the pressure of their tail leaves on the water service.
-However, we found nothing else there and carried on out across the feeding grounds, everyone on the look out at all times for the tell-tale signs of a large cetacean being seen in the area.
+Finding porpoises is always a good sign as it means there is food in the area, and the whales and dolphins are often hunting the same fish or other fish in the food chain there.
+Because of that, we hung around in the area for a little while hoping we’d find any signs a whale might be in the area, for instance like the footprints the pressure of their tail leaves on the water service.
+However, we found nothing else there and carried on out across the feeding grounds, everyone on the lookout at all times for the tell-tale signs of a large cetacean being seen in the area.

-The most common whales we see there are the beautiful minke whales and humpback whales as well as white beaked dolphins.
-However we never really know what we will come across on our adventure, in the past twelve months we have found pilot whales, basking sharks, killer whales (orca) and even a couple of very friendly blue whales!
+The most common whales we see there are the beautiful minke whales and humpback whales as well as white-beaked dolphins.
+However we never really know what we will come across on our adventure, in the past twelve months we have found pilot whales, basking sharks, killer whales (orca), and even a couple of very friendly blue whales!

 Sadly, despite our, and our customer, and the sea bird’s best efforts we didn’t find any whales and headed back in towards Reykjavik Harbour.